 I’m a massive fan of Terrain.
 Part of the Anthropologie family, Terrain is a home and garden brand inspired by nature.
 They offer everything from outdoor furniture to tabletop items to decor pieces.
 The quality of the materials is impeccable, and just about anything can be mixed and matched to work together.
 When putting together the front patio, Terrain gifted me some incredible pieces from their outdoor furniture line to create a dreamy, flexible space I can use all summer long.

-Terrain gifted me the Folding Galvanized Iron Dining Table and four blue and white Colorblock Woven Side Chairs for the space.
+Terrain gifted me the Folding Galvanized Iron Dining Table and four blue and white Colorblock Woven Side Chairs (no longer available) for the space.
 These pieces are lightweight, durable, and timeless.
 Most importantly, I can move and store them based on my needs with little to no effort.
 The table and chairs can be moved and HUNG UP when not in use, which is helpful since I will be tucking away the front patio furniture at the end of the season.

 Since assembling the front patio, I’ve been sitting outside using it most days.
 It’s a low-fuss area ready for online meetings, popsicles with the kids, or dining al fresco.